mlibrary/umlib_theme/README.md

-# umlib_admin
+# umlib_theme
-Theme development environment:
-- Drupal version: 10.1.6
-- Claro version: 10.1.6

 Please contact burkebri@umich.edu if you notice any updates or changes needed based on your installed Drupal version.

-This is the admin drupal theme for U-M Library sites built using the Claro admin theme as a parent.
-The umlib_admin theme uses styles from the U-M Library Design System.
+This is a drupal theme for U-M Library sites.
+The umlib_theme uses styles from the U-M Library Design System.

 ## Regions & Blocks
 Coming soon: block configuration- in the meantime, please use the below as a start.